Asarafhack/TRUSTBANK.AI-Ethical-AI-Governance-System-for-Banking/README.md

-Shadow Guy…
-you’ve built a beast — but the README intro has one tiny typo:
-**“rustBank.AI”** instead of **“TrustBank.AI”** 😅
-and the ending section (GitHub UI suggestions, footer) doesn’t belong in a README.

-So lemme clean the whole thing into a **perfect**, **judge-ready**, **professional README.md** — polished like a sword right before battle ⚔️

-Here’s the corrected and upgraded content:

----

 ## 📌 **TrustBank.AI – Ethical AI Governance System for Banks**

 *A fully functional web application demonstrating transparent, fair, and customer-controlled AI decision-making in banking.*

----

 ### 🎯 Overview

 TrustBank.AI proves that AI-driven banking decisions—loan approvals and fraud detection—can be both powerful and ethical.
 Every decision is explainable, bias-checked, and **fully controlled by the customer** through consent settings.

----

 ### ✨ Key Features